medic/cht-docs/content/en/apps/tutorials/application-tests.md

   });
 ```

-For targets with type percentage, we might want to check for more properties:
+For targets with `type: 'percent'`, we might want to check for more properties:

 ```js
   expect(targets[0]).to.nested.include({